If you can’t find what you’re looking for, please get in touch.

 The historic dividend yield.
 This is included for information only and doesn’t form part of the Rank calculation.
 Instead, each company’s Rank is based on PD10, the ratio between the current share price and the average dividend paid over the past 10 years.

+Price to 10-year average Earnings ratio.
 The ratio between the current share price and the company’s average earnings per share over the past 10 years.
 This is used in the Rank calculation.

+Price to 10-year average Dividend ratio.
 The ratio between the current share price and the company’s average dividend per share over the past 10 years.
 This is used in the Rank calculation.

 Growth Rate.
 The average growth across revenues, capital employed and dividends where growth in each is measured as the annualised growth of a 3-year rolling average over the past 7 years.
 For financial companies (banks and insurers), growth is measured across total assets, shareholder equity and dividends.